 The watch weighs only 108 grams and can withstand impacts of up to 5,000 Gs.
 Only 50 watches were produced and they are not being sold to the public.
 TAG Heuer plans to equip other professional sports teams with similar timekeeping instruments in the future.
 (More on the watch, and the Oracle partnership, here.)

-This article originally appeared in the November-December 2015 issue of WatchTime but has been updated.
+This article originally appeared in the November-December 2015 issue of WatchTime and has been updated.

 * Prices are subject to change.